sodiq-code/mira/docs/attestcoin-integration.md

 ## Verified financial activity: stablecoin Transfers vs Aave Repay events

-A natural question is why MIRA underwrites against stablecoin `Transfer` events rather than Aave V3 `Repay` events, which are a more direct repayment-behavior signal.
-The answer has two parts: a deployment constraint and a cryptographic equivalence.

-### Deployment constraint

-Aave V3 is not officially deployed on Ethereum Sepolia.
-Aave governance lists mainnet, Polygon, Arbitrum, Optimism, Avalanche, Base, and BNB Chain as supported markets; Sepolia is a testnet that Aave does not operate a market on.
-Without a reliable Aave V3 pool on Sepolia, there are no `Repay` events for the Attestcoin read path to prove.

-### Cryptographic equivalence

-MIRA uses real Sepolia ERC-20 `Transfer` events — from native USDC, USDT, DAI, and a MIRA-deployed MockUSDC test token — as the verified financial-activity signal.
+MIRA underwrites against real Sepolia ERC-20 `Transfer` events — from native USDC, USDT, DAI, and a MIRA-deployed MockUSDC test token — as the verified financial-activity signal.
 The load-bearing property is identical to what Aave `Repay` events would provide: